felleskatalogen/nordic-epi-ig/README.md

 The IG Publisher needs the following to be installed:

-   * Java 11 or 17
+   * Java 11 or later
    * Ruby
    * The Jekyll gem

 ## Build instructions

-1. Run `_updatePublisher.sh` to update the scripts locally and download the latest IG Publisher JAR
+1. Run `_updatePublisher.sh` to update the scripts locally and download the IG Publisher JAR
 1. Run `_genonce.sh` to build the implementation guides

 Check the output for any errors.